Bodmin Parkway railway station: Facilities

-The entrance to the station is on the south-east side of the line, and so the approach road from the road to Bodmin passes under the line north of the platforms.
+The entrance to the station is on the south-east side of the line, so the approach road from the road to Bodmin passes under the line north of the platforms.
 A footpath leads from the car park to Lanhydrock House, passing under the line at the west end of the station.

 The brick-built Great Western Railway booking office is next to the entrance on the westbound platform, while a matching building on the opposite platform serves as a waiting room for passengers travelling towards Plymouth.

-The former signal box, which now houses a cafe, is situated to the north-east of the booking office, with the footbridge lying beyond this.
-The signal box is a Great Western Railway Type 3 structure dating from 1887 with stairs in two different styles.
-It was designated as a Grade II listed building in 2015.